smithc36-tcd/hpc-group/assignment_two/report.md

 ![graph.png](stream/schedule.png)

-**How do you set the schedule in the STREAM code?
+**4. How do you set the schedule in the STREAM code?
 What is the fastest schedule, and why do you think it is so?**

 If using static schedule, we don't need to modify the STREAM code., since the defualt schedule is static in openMP.